back to Blog

 Order Minimum

-The minimum spend or order amount required by a wholesaler.
+The minimum spend or minimum order amount required by a wholesaler.

 Order Cycle Time